tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

 2. Add a new feature.
 Please note that, you can implement a lot of features by extending tensorpack (See http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#extend-tensorpack).
 	It may not have to be added to tensorpack unless you have a good reason.
-3. Note that we don't take "example requests".
+3. Note that we don't implement papers at other's requests.

 Usage Questions:
 Usage questions are like "How do I do [this specific thing] in tensorpack?".